-ACTIVITY: In general, you should avoid any kind of heavy exercise or straining for 2-3 days.
+ACTIVITY: In general, you should avoid any kind of heavy exercise or straining for two weeks.
 After this time, gradually increase exercise.
-Sleep with your head and shoulders slightly elevated.

 DIET: You should progress slowly to a regular diet as tolerated.
 It is better to start with liquids such as Ginger Ale or apple juice, then soup and crackers, and gradually solid foods.